lucyvuolo/lucyvuolo/README.md

 - 👋  Hi, I’m @lucyvuolo
 - 👀  I’m interested in creating unique and user friendly websites for personal and buisness needs
-- 🌱  I’m currently learning the basics using HTML through @TheOdinProject
+- 🌱  I’m currently continuing my education and expanding my knowledge of web frameworks
 - 📫  You can reach me at lucy@lucyvuolo.com

 <!---